iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > Great idea but won't reload.<br> :date: __2020-11-15 10:43:17__

 > Tells me it's installed but doesn't open.
 Doesn't show in my phone<br> :date: __2020-11-14 16:46:45__

-> This app is a joke.
-Doesn't update, have never received a notification.
-Blue tooth is on, etc. Etc. App is worthless.
-Was hoping it would be great but highly disappointed.<br> :date: __2020-11-13 16:22:36__

-> App doesn't work.
-I went around 2 people today that I KNOW FOR A FACT both tested positive and this app did not notify me at all and says I'm still not at risk.
-Uninstalling this fakeness.<br> :date: __2020-11-13 06:07:29__

-> F\*\*king stupid app.
-Like I'm going to download something the government approved.
-All you sheep are morons<br> :date: __2020-11-12 21:22:02__